OWASP/wstg/Testing_for_Server-Side_Request_Forgery.md

 ## Summary

 Often web applications may have to interact with internal or external resources in order to provide a certain functionality, with the expectation tha only the service providing that functionality will be used, but often such functionality processes user data and if not handled properly it can open the door for certain injection attacks that we call SSRF.
 A succesfull SSRF attack can grant the attacker access to restricted actions, internal services, internal files within the application or the organization.
+In some cases it can even lead to RCE.

 Some of the main mitigation attacks inlcude IP whitelisting and URL filtering.
 You can find out more on the [OWASP Server Side Request Forgery Prevention Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.html)

 ## How to Test

-There are different actions that can be performed with SSRF.
-We will cover the most common ones.
+When testing for SSRF we are trying to trick the server into loading/writing unintended content.
+The most common test is for local and remote file inclusion, but there is another facet to SSRF, a trust relationship that often arises with server-side request forgery where the application server is able to interact with other back-end systems that are not directly reachable by users.
+These systems often have non-routable private IP addresses or are restricted to certain hosts.
+Since they are protected by the network topology, they often lack more sophisticated controls.

+Such internal systems often contain sensitive data or functionality.

 ### Endpoints Which Fetch External/Internal Resources